-The Temporary ProfessorJuly 2, 2014 - No Comments
+The Temporary ProfessorJuly 2, 2014 - Author: admin - No Comments

 Every year, the University of Washington’s Foster School of Business picks a leader in the business community to serve as an interim staff member and professor.
 The role is called the Fritzky Chair, named after Ed Fritzky, who originally founded the program.
 The Fritzky Chair spends one school year as a visiting mentor and professor to the students, staying on campus an average of five days per month, and sharing his or her real world knowledge and experiences with the students.

 For the 2013-2014 school year, Neal Dempsey served as the Fritzky Chair.
 This interview was about his experience in the role.

 What’s it like to be a visiting professor to a top university for a school year?

 I’m not really a professor.
 I was asked to share my experiences with entrepreneurs and help them discover innovation and innovative thinking.
 Business school is not what it used to be.
 To meet a new world that is fueled by start-ups and innovation, the UW and many other schools are gearing more of their programs towards entrepreneurship and innovation studies.